Billwee/RPG-Game/README.md

 Every attack will increase your fighters AP by the initial amount.
 Once the opponent's HP reaches <1 they are defeated you can choose your next one.
 Your AP will not change after defeating an opponent and will continue to rise with each attack.
 If your HP reaches <1 (even at the same attack as the opponent's reaching <1) you will lose and the attack button will turn into a restart button.

 Defeating all three opponents wins the game and changes the attack button into a restart button to reload the page.
 Good luck and "I have spoken".

+## Deployment

+You can view the application by [clicking here](https://billwee.github.io/unit-4-game-rpg/)

+## Technology Used

+- Javascript
+- HTML
+- CSS